Felipe

 Mr. Castillo has over 22 years of experience in commercial real estate development.
-He is also an Architect and a U.S. Army Combat Veteran, plus, holds both a Masters in Business Administration and a Masters in Architecture degrees from Texas Tech University.
-Throughout Mr. Castillo real estate development career, he has been in-charge of real estate development efforts for multiple hospitality, retail, mixed-use high-rise, multifamily, single-family rental, industrial, and office development projects, moreover, he has personally managed over 29+ zoning cases for multiple development projects across the United States.
+He is also an Architect and a U.S. Army Combat Veteran, plus he holds both a Master in Business Administration and a Master in Architecture degree from Texas Tech University.
+Throughout Mr. Castillo’s real estate development career, he has been in charge of real estate development efforts for multiple build-for-rent, multifamily, hospitality, retail, mixed-use high-rise, industrial, and office development projects.
+Moreover, he has personally managed over 30+ zoning cases for multiple development projects across the United States.

-Before coming to PlaceMKR, Mr. Castillo was Managing Director for Urban Moment, a BFR/SFR Austin based development firm.
-He led the company’s corporate development and acquisition strategy with an emphasis on Urban Moment’s single-family rental development efforts.
-Prior to Urban Moment, Mr. Castillo was the Chief Operating Officer for De La Vega Capital and led the company’s strategy and growth with an emphasis on De La Vega’s national real estate development efforts.
-Prior to De La Vega, Mr. Castillo was the Senior Vice President for HALL Group and lead the development efforts for HALL; he oversaw real estate endeavors, entitlements, design, and financial oversight for all new ground-up development projects for Dallas, Frisco, and Napa.
+Before coming to PlaceMKR, Mr. Castillo was Managing Director for Urban Moment, a BFR/BTR Austin-based development firm.
+He led the company’s corporate development and acquisition strategy, emphasizing Urban Moment’s build-for-rent development efforts.
+Before Urban Moment, Mr. Castillo was the Chief Operating Officer for De La Vega Capital and led the company’s strategy and growth, emphasizing De La Vega’s national real estate development efforts.
+Before De La Vega, Mr. Castillo was the Senior Vice President for HALL Group and led the development efforts for HALL; he oversaw real estate endeavors, entitlements, design, and financial oversight for all new ground-up development projects for Dallas, Frisco, and Napa.

 Mr. Castillo’s industry involvement includes ULI, NAIOP, and The Real Estate Council.
-Mr. Castillo is also very involved in the community and has been involved in multiple nonprofit organizations including: Dallas Casa, NFTE!, and Hearts & Hammers.
-In 2008 while Mr. Castillo was employed with KPMG,LLP he was instrumental in including KPMG in the Hearts & Hammers campaign and to this day they are still very involved.
+Mr. Castillo is also very involved in the community and is involved in multiple nonprofit organizations, including Folds of Honor, Dallas Casa, NFTE!, and Hearts & Hammers.
+In 2008, Mr. Castillo was instrumental in including KPMG in the Hearts & Hammers campaign; they are still very involved to this day.
 Mr. Castillo was recognized nationally by KPMG for his community involvement and employee initiative.

 Placemaking provides the opportunity to influence an individual’s day, emotions, and lifestyle.
 Creating a true experiential space, with the intent to create the appropriate mix-of-uses, provides environments that developers, cities, and patrons can truly be proud of.